ct-clmsn/nim-sos/README.md

 [1] A PE is a program process running in SPMD on a computer or set of computers.
 Applications running in SPMD can run in a distributed (cluster) or a single machine setting.

-Consider the Symmetric array `S` that is created in an SPMD program running on 2 PEs. `S` spans 2 PEs, or 2 processes residing on the same or a different machine.
+Consider the symmetric array `S` that is created in an SPMD program running on 2 PEs. `S` spans 2 PEs, or 2 processes residing on the same or a different machine.

 ```
         ---------------------------